 - Analysis of accounts payable as of year-end for all funds.

-- Check registers by check number with details from beginning of next fiscal year until the date of the audit.
+- Check registers by check number with details from the beginning of the next fiscal year until the date of the audit.

 - General Ledger Reports for all funds from beginning of next fiscal year until the date of the audit.